Training is Lifelong Learning

 The Trainer Development Conference is a one day course offered by the Southeast Louisiana Council Training team once a year, usually in August.
 While attendance is by invitation, those wishing to attend may inquire at the Council Service Center.

-District Committee Workshop is an annual course designed to provide new district committee members with the training they need to effectively carry out the responsibilities of running the district.
+District Committee Workshop i is an annual course designed to provide new district committee members with the training they need to effectively carry out the responsibilities of running the district.
 This course is considered "basic training" for all District Committee members.

 >As a "basic training" course, completing the District Committee Workshop qualifies you as a Trained Leader, and makes you eligible to wear the Trained patch for your position.